slashrelativepath/relativepath-cycle-1/README.md

-# Underdog Devs Devops Class I
+# **Underdog Devs Devops Class I**

-We want a local vm that is Ubuntu that is running an nginx webserver from local windows osx ubuntu
+## Goal- create local Ubuntu VM running an NginX webserver from:
+* Windows
+* Osx
+* Ubuntu

+&nbsp;

-# usage
+# Usage

-install git
+- install git

-clone the repo
+- clone the repo

-install a hypervisor
+- install a hypervisor

-write a file or command the provisions a ubuntu vm
+- write a file or command the provisions an ubuntu vm

-connect to the vm
+- connect to the vm

-install the webserver
+- install the webserver

-test the webserver
+- test the webserver

+&nbsp;

 ## **Windows**
+---

+&nbsp;

 ### Install Chocolatey